Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Scattering Matrix Perspective

 When a device has no gain or loss, both $\epsh$ and $\muh$ are Hermitian and power conservation dictates that $\Sh$ is unitary, meaning that

+where $\hat{I}$ is the identity matrix.
 Reciprocity further constrains the form of the scattering matrix.
-For a reciprocal system, if an excitation with a set of input amplitudes $\ab$ results in output $\bb$, then using $\bb$ as \textit{input} must produce $\ab$ at the outputs.
+For a reciprocal device, if an excitation with a set of input amplitudes $\ab$ results in output $\bb$, then using $\bb$ as \textit{input} must produce $\ab$ at the outputs.
 This is true if and only if

 Isolators and circulators are nonreciprocal devices, and must therefore violate (\ref{eqn:reciprocal}).
-The canonical scattering matrix for an optical isolator is
+The canonical scattering matrix for an ideal optical isolator is

-describing a two-port device in which power is fully transferred from port 2 to port 1, and fully attenuated when going in the opposite direction [Fig. \ref{fig:scattering}(b)].
-Notice, however, that this can only be achieved in a system with loss because the scattering matrix in (\ref{eqn:S_isolator}) does not satisfy the condition given by (\ref{eqn:unitary}).
-Specifically, in the two port system described by (\ref{eqn:S_isolator}), power injected into port 1 is lost.
+describing a two-port device in which power is fully transferred from port 1 to port 2, and fully attenuated when going in the opposite direction [Fig. \ref{fig:scattering}(b)].
+However, this can only be achieved in a device with loss because the scattering matrix in (\ref{eqn:S_isolator}) does not satisfy the condition given by (\ref{eqn:unitary}).
+Specifically, in the two port device described by (\ref{eqn:S_isolator}), power injected into port 2 is lost.
 More generally, one can prove that for a two-port device, energy conservation alone requires that $\vert S_{12} \vert = \vert S_{21} \vert$.
 Thus, one cannot construct an energy conserving two-port isolator.
 The simplest scattering matrix that is both \textit{nonreciprocal} and \textit{unitary} is that of a circulator, where

 This routing behavior is shown schematically in Fig. \ref{fig:scattering}(b).